k2-fsa/icefall/egs/librispeech/ASR/README.md

+# Introduction

-# Introduction Please refer to <https://icefall.readthedocs.io/en/latest/recipes/librispeech/index.html> for how to run models in this recipe.
+Please refer to <https://icefall.readthedocs.io/en/latest/recipes/librispeech/index.html> for how to run models in this recipe.

+[./RESULTS.md](./RESULTS.md) contains the latest results.

 # Transducers

 There are various folders containing the name `transducer` in this folder.